ganadurai/apigee-eventarc-workflow/README.md

+# Apigee Event Processing via GCP Eventarc and Workflows

-# Tracking and Processing Apigee Management Events
+## Tracking and Processing Apigee Management Events

-Apigee management services write audit logs to help track events/changes that occur on the management plane.
+Actions on Apigee management plane get recorded via audit logs to track events/changes that occur.
 Few to mention:

-Actions of API Proxies
-Actions of API Products
-Actions on Developer Apps
+Actions of API Proxies (Create, Update, Deploy, etc) Actions of API Products (Create, Update, Deploy, etc) Actions on Developer Apps and more.
-and more.

 For information about Apigee audit logs, see the details [here](https://cloud.google.com/apigee/docs/api-platform/debug/audit-logging#overview).

-Below sample query in Cloud Logging can fetch logs for Apigee management events in your org. (adjust the query based on your needs):
+To view a sample of these events in Cloud Logging for your GCP-Project / Apigee-Org execute the below (adjust the query based on your needs):

 ```bash
 protoPayload.methodName=~"google.cloud.apigee.v1.Deployment*"